k3s-io/k3s/docs/adrs/etcd-snapshot-cr.md

 level=error msg="failed to save local snapshot data to configmap: ConfigMap \"k3s-etcd-snapshots\" is invalid: []: Too long: must have at most 1048576 bytes"
 ```

+A side-effect of this is that snapshot metadata is lost if the ConfigMap cannot be updated, as the list is the only place that it is stored.

 Reference:
 * https://github.com/rancher/rke2/issues/4495
 * https://github.com/k3s-io/k3s/blob/36645e7311e9bdbbf2adb79ecd8bd68556bc86f6/pkg/etcd/etcd.go#L1503-L1516